Hervera/QuickCredit-Backend/README.md

 * `npm start` for starting the server.

 # Testing
-When you need to test the application and view test coverate run:
+When you need to test the application and view test coverage run:
 * `npm test` for running the tests, and
 * `npm run coverage` for getting the coverage summary.